The Long Island Seed Project

 BLEND- Miniature Tomatoes Mixed

 Many different kinds, round, oval, plums and pears, many colors and flavors, a very diverse blend of small cocktail tomatoes from 1/4" to 1".
-There are at least a dozen varieties here.
+There are dozens of varieties here some from my other seed saving buddies.
+Includes Me Tarzan and Be My Baby Gene Pool.
 Usually very productive, mostly indeterminate growth.
 (30 seeds)

 Dwarf Champion Types